-Note: The term "pressure relief devices" (PRD) is used by the Department of Transportation an Transport Canada; however, the J Specifications for Tank Cars uses term "safety relief devices" (SRV). two terms are synonymous, but t term "pressure relief devices" (PR will be used in this document.
+Note: The term "pressure relief devices" (PRD) is used by the Department of Transportation and Transport Canada; however, the AAR Specifications for Tank Cars uses the term "safety relief devices" (SRV).
+The two terms are synonymous, but the term "pressure relief devices" (PRD) will be used in this document.